6.4.6 Balancing Political Pressures

 There is a need for balancing political pressures, to avoid distorting public debate and biassing political decision-making.

 Unsolicited pressure forms part of negotiation, but it is one-sided almost by definition: someone wanting to put pressure on a government is unlikely to try to explain other people’s points of view.
 Politics is about striking a balance that benefits all the people, but this is difficult to achieve:

-- People and politicians have their points of view reinforced by the ‘echo chamber effect’ of Internet social media (188.8.131.52) so they don’t get a balanced picture.
+● People and politicians have their points of view reinforced by the ‘echo chamber effect’ of Internet social media (126.96.36.199).
+Social media are unaccountable, so balancing political pressures is difficult.

 Putting pressure on politicians makes them aware of issues of concern but does not help them to decide what level of response would be suitable.
 Further consultation (6.5.3) is needed to ensure that negotiations are balanced and take account of the ‘silent majority’.